Terabyte17/Autonomous-Environment-Mapping-Robot/balance-bot/README.md

 </p>

 While training the model, you require tensorflow==1.14.0 version or any other tensorflow version which is compatible with OpenAI gym baselines.

+This has been included, because future work may include this 2-wheeled robot trained to move around and map the environment in-place of husky.